 This case study, part of a wider research project called Freshwater Values, Monitoring and Outcomes, had three main objectives -

-A trans-disciplinary research team investigated these objectives through an action research project, Valuing Our Waters (VOW), in conjunction with Tasman District Council (TDC).
-This involved five workshops with 20 invited stakeholder experts from diverse backgrounds and an online CM survey of local residents.
+This research project involved five workshops with 20 invited stakeholder experts from diverse backgrounds and an online CM survey of local residents.
 The six members of the research team, through numerous and robust discussions, refined and revised the research questions and objectives as we learned from the stakeholders and from each other.

 The VOW case study brought together an interdisciplinary team to frame the challenges facing regional councils in managing freshwater for diverse values.
 With the benefit of this framing, the team convened a series of workshops to tackle the challenges faced by the TDC in incorporating values for freshwater bodies in Schedule 30 of the Tasman Resource Management Plan (TRMP).
 While focused on this particular topic, the workshops would also enable the project team to explore some of its wider questions around the determination, interpretation and incorporation of multiple expressions of value in freshwater management.

 About 20 people from across Tasman District who are key ‘voices’ – people who are experienced and informed on some aspect of how freshwater is used and valued – were invited to participate in five full-day workshops.
 Participants were not asked to represent a particular sector or interest group in the sense of advocacy, but simply to share their particular knowledge and experience to help TDC make better decisions and inform the research observations distilled in this report.